baptisteArno/typebot.io/apps/docs/docs/guides/mailer-lite.md

   For more info on what fields you can add: https://developers.mailerlite.com/reference/create-a-subscriber

-4. Replace "YOUR_TOKEN" with your API token.
+4. Replace "YOUR_TOKEN" with your API key.
 It can be found here: https://app.mailerlite.com/integrations/api/
 5. Whenever the user enters his email it should add it to your subscribers' list on MailerLite